pacmjs/rusty_jsc/examples/punjs/README.md

 # Pun

-Pun is an example of how you would build a JavaScript core using `rusty_jsc`.
+Pun is an example of how you would build a JavaScript core using `pacm_rusty_jsc`.